Nootrukku Nooru

 Nootrukku Nooru is a 1971 Indian Tamil-language psychological thriller film directed and written by K. Balachander.
 The film stars Jaishankar and Lakshmi, with Jayakumari, Vijaya Lalitha and Srividya in other pivotal roles.
 It is about a college professor who is accused by three girls of sexual harassment, just before his marriage.
-The film's narrative is based on the Rashomon effect.

 Nootrukku Nooru was released on 19 March 1971.
-The film was remade in Hindi as Imtihan and released on 31 May 1974.
+The film was remade in Hindi as Imtihan (1974).

+Plot

+A reputed college professor is accused of sexual harassment by three women including his students and his neighbor.
+His fiancée sets out to investigate the truth behind the accusations.

 Production

 Although Jaishankar was previously known mainly for his action-oriented roles, Balachander saw potential in him for other roles and cast him in Nootrukku Nooru.

 Soundtrack

 The music was composed by V. Kumar, with lyrics by Vaali.
 The song "Naan Unnai" was remixed by Thaman S in Kanna Laddu Thinna Aasaiya (2013).